Issue 65 | COVID-19 and Eating Disorders

 Cognitive-behavioral therapy in the time of Coronavirus: Clinician tips for working with eating disorders via telehealth when face-to-face meetings are not possible.
 International Journal of Eating Disorders.

-NEDC e-Bulletin Issue 43 Editor’s Note: Welcome to the forty-third edition of the NEDC e-Bulletin.Read more
+NEDC e-Bulletin Issue 38 Editors Note Welcome to the thirty-eighth edition of the NEDC e-Bulletin.Read more